ComPWA/tensorwaves/docs/install.md

 )
 ```

 The two options are independent and can be specified separately.

-TensorWaves also
-respects JAX's `JAX_ENABLE_X64` environment variable.
-An explicit call to
+Precision is a property of the backend, not of TensorWaves, so it applies from the moment it is set: arrays that were created earlier keep the dtype they were created with.
+A backend that has already been imported is reconfigured immediately, and one that has not is configured when TensorWaves first uses it.
+Calling `tensorwaves.configure()` right after your imports therefore covers both cases.

-`tensorwaves.configure()` takes precedence over the environment variable.
+TensorWaves also respects JAX's `JAX_ENABLE_X64` environment variable.
+An explicit call to `tensorwaves.configure()` takes precedence over it.
+Note that JAX itself only reads that variable when it is imported, whereas TensorWaves reads it when it first uses JAX.
+TensorFlow has no equivalent environment variable, so `tensorflow_precision` is the only way to select its precision.

 :::::{container} full-width